WednesdaySP/Java-Fundamentals/README.md

-# Wellness_Wizards
+# Java Fundamentals
- Healthcare app with supported AI chat system
+ Deep dive into Java with everyday practice and continuous learning.